Why are COVID-19 boosters and third doses necessary?

 How do we know this?
 Because our experts have dedicated their lives to studying how infectious diseases and vaccines work.
 While the COVID-19 vaccines are new, the technology they use has been studied and refined for decades.

-There are two types of COVID-19 vaccines currently approved for emergency use authorization (EUA) by the FDA.
-Pfizer and Moderna vaccines rely on mRNA technology.
+There are two types of COVID-19 vaccines currently approved by the FDA that rely on mRNA technology: Pfizer, which has full FDA approval; and Moderna, which has emergency use authorization (EUA).
 Scroll below for more information on how this new technology works and why it's safe.
 The Johnson & Johnson vaccine uses a technology called viral vector.
 Read more from our experts about how viral vector vaccines work.

 SARS-COV-2 is the strain of coronavirus that causes COVID-19.
 It's known as a spike protein.
 Spikes allow a ribonucleic acid (RNA) strand to enter the body, reproduce and kill healthy cells.